mozilla-services/docs/source/server-devguide/working.rst

 It's important to run all tests to make sure your changes are not breaking the code base elsewhere.
-You won't be able to try out all possible execution environments of course, and that's the job of the Hudson CI server.
+You won't be able to try out all possible execution environments of course, and that's the job of the Jenkins CI server.

 *make test* needs to include the tests from all the project dependencies.
 That's the case when you start a fresh project with a template.